 OUT NOW FROM WILEY BUSINESS

-A new book by José R. Hernandez
+José R. Hernandez

 "A compelling and authoritative account of the landmark crises that have shaken global businesses, and of the strategies that have helped them recover.
 This is an essential read for all corporate leaders."

 Former Director of the FBI

 José Hernandez speaks about Broken Business, shortlisted for Management Book of the Year in The Netherlands

 Appearance on CNN International with Richard Quest, from the floor of the NYSE, November 26, 2018

 CPA Canada Profile, "José Hernandez: A Global Leader in Ethics"